makeutils/makeutils.github.io/index.md

 - clean dependencies
 - document gitignore strategy
 - official naming convention
+- strategy and specification for using other dependencies not hosted in makeutils
 - create a fancy Logo

 ## Scraps and notes